Laozi: Dào Dé Jīng

-The Tao Te Ching is one of the most significant treatises in Chinese cosmogony.
+The Dào Dé Jīng (or "Tao Te Ching", according to an older romanization) is one of the most significant treatises in Chinese cosmogony.
 It is often called the Laozi, and has always been associated with that name.
 The identity of the person or people who wrote or compiled the text has been the source of considerable speculation and debate throughout history.
 As with many works of ancient Chinese philosophy, ideas are often explained by way of paradox, analogy, appropriation of ancient sayings, repetition, symmetry, rhyme, and rhythm.
-The Tao Te Ching stands as an exemplar of this literary form.
+The Dào Dé Jīng stands as an exemplar of this literary form.
 Unlike most works of its genre, the book conspicuously lacks a central "master" character and seldom references historical people or events, giving it an air of timelessness.

-The Tao Te Ching describes the Tao as the source and ideal of all existence: it is unseen, but not transcendent, immensely powerful yet supremely humble, being the root of all things.
+The Dào Dé Jīng describes the Tao as the source and ideal of all existence: it is unseen, but not transcendent, immensely powerful yet supremely humble, being the root of all things.
 People have desires and free will (and thus are able to alter their own nature).
 Many act "unnaturally", upsetting the natural balance of the Tao.
-The Tao Te Ching intends to lead students to a "return" to their natural state, in harmony with Tao.
+The Dào Dé Jīng intends to lead students to a "return" to their natural state, in harmony with Tao.
 Language and conventional wisdom are critically assessed.
 Taoism views them as inherently biased and artificial, widely using paradoxes to sharpen the point.

-Wu wei, literally 'non-action' or 'not acting', is a central concept of the Tao Te Ching.
+Wu wei, literally 'non-action' or 'not acting', is a central concept of the Dào Dé Jīng.
 The concept of wu wei is multifaceted, and reflected in the words' multiple meanings, even in English translation; it can mean "not doing anything", "not forcing", "not acting" in the theatrical sense, "creating nothingness", "acting spontaneously", and "flowing with the moment".